Addiction Treatment for Cleveland, OH

 Drug Problem in Cleveland

 While Cleveland, OH has a rich history and a lot to offer, there are deep addiction issues beneath the surface.
-In order to gauge how serious drug abuse is in Cleveland, we can look to the availability of drugs in the region.
-In 2014, a regional epidemiologist provided an extensive report on drug availability in the area.
-The report compiled case studies and interviews to give an idea of how available certain drugs were.
+In 2014, Cleveland went under inspection in regard to how easily available drugs were in the area.
+An extensive report was conducted by a regional epidemiologist who used interviews and case studies to conclude their findings.
 During these interviews, participants would rate the availability of a substance between 0 and 10.
 A rating of 0 means that the substance isn’t available at all.
 A rating of 10 means that the substance is highly available.
-The following represents Cleveland’s drug problem in broad strokes, based on the availability of some harmful substances.
+The information that continues will explain Cleveland’s problem with drugs and other harmful substances.

 Cocaine and Crack Cocaine